 China has influenced the course of international development for thousands of years.
-With more than 1.35 billion people (even with the one child per family policy), China accounts for roughly 20 percent of the total world population.
+With more than 1.35 billion people, China accounts for roughly 20 percent of the total world population.
 After decades of rapid economic growth, China overtook Japan to become the world’s second largest economy in 2010.

 China’s international expansion, growing domestic market, raw material requirements, role as the world’s factory, and related environmental issues have far-reaching implications for people and development around the world.

 Maps of China

 (Click on an image below to view the full-size map.)